When it comes to restructuring your business, there is a best-practice process you should follow.

 We’ve seen businesses only provide affected employees with a vague justification for downsizing because they are sensitive about sharing their financial data.
 This leads to employees asking (rightly) for more information so they can put together a fair response, and turns a reasonably straightforward restructure into a long and laboured process.

-While you can withhold some private or sensitive information - e.g. the salaries of other employees - if it is relevant to the decision-making process, by law, you are required to share it.
-You must also include any criteria or tools you will use to assess team members for new positions or redundancies and give people a chance to comment.
+While you can withhold some private or sensitive information - e.g. the salaries of other employees - if it is relevant to the decision-making process, you should share it.
+Also include any criteria or tools you will use to assess team members for new positions or redundancies and give people a chance to comment.

 Some organisations mistakenly believe it’s okay to get workers together in a group meeting to announce they are rolling out a new team or business structure, and inform some people they will be surplus to requirements in a few weeks.